Thairo Estrada Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Blue Jays' 3.96 team ERA ranks 13th across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 107 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Gausman makes the start for the Blue Jays, his 17th of the season.
-He is 7-3 with a 3.10 ERA and 127 strikeouts through 98 2/3 innings pitched.
+- Richards (0-1) gets the start for the Blue Jays, his third of the season.

-- In his most recent appearance on Wednesday, the right-hander went six innings against the Miami Marlins, allowing three earned runs while surrendering eight hits.
+- His last appearance came in relief on Friday when the righty threw 1 2/3 scoreless innings against the Oakland Athletics while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.